Symptoms of depression

 Mothers tend to struggle more with their grief than fathers.
 You are more likely to have been the primary caregiver, even if you were a working mother.
 And your sense of self-worth was more likely linked to your role as a mother.
 For either parent, the separation can be very painful.
 This grief is often disregarded and misunderstood.

 Sometimes empty nest syndrome is compounded by other stressful life changes happening at the same time, such as retirement or menopause.
+A lot of people want to know which of the two - Volume Pills vs Semenax is the better.

 What can make the transition easier?